 Course reserves are class textbooks and items used to complete assignments.
 They are kept behind the Check Out Desk.
-You may check out 2 at a time.
+You may check out up to 2 course reserves at a time.

-We do not have all textbooks, only the textbooks instructors make available.
+The Libraries do not have all textbooks assigned in every course.
+We only have the textbooks instructors make available to us.
 Most check out for 3 hours, in the building only.
 Some check out for longer.
 It depends on what the instructor has requested.

 - Go to the library catalog course reserves tab here: Course Reserves Search